kiizerd/todo_list/README.md

  ---

-  Data from users is stored using the browsers LocalStorage api.
+  Data from users is stored using the browsers LocalStorage API.
   All of the storage operations are handled by a [Database module](https://github.com/kiizerd/todo_list/blob/main/src/database.js)

  ---